Go Back Email Link

 • Beat the eggs and remaining sugar.
 In a separate bowl, beat the egg yolks and remaining ¼ cup of sugar until they are light yellow and form a ribbon when the beaters are lifted, about 2-3 minutes, with a hand mixer on low speed.

 • Temper the eggs.
-Slowly whisk half of the warm milk mixture into the beaten egg yolks, adding half a cup to prevent curdling.
+Slowly whisk half of the warm milk mixture into the beaten egg yolks, adding half a cup at a time to prevent curdling.
 Then, pour the egg mixture back into the saucepan with the remaining milk and cream.

 • Heat the custard.
 Heat the saucepan over medium heat, stirring constantly, until the custard thickens and reaches 185°F. The custard is ready when it coats the back of a spoon.